 The Utah State Fair has a recycling program and encourages all exhibitors and concessionaires to participate.

 The Utah State Fair recycles all cardboard.
-There are several drop off locations on the grounds.
 We strongly encourage all exhibitors and concessionaires to take their cardboard to these locations.
 We ask that exhibitors/concessionaires break down their boxes and place any non-cardboard items in the proper waste receptacles.

 Exhibitors and Concessionaires producing food waste will be given a 'green' container for recycling of this waste.
 Details for this process will be included in your exhibitor/concessionaire packet.